sanannaa/PVsOenix-r-d/README.md

 # PVsOenix-r-d included;
 This repository contains code of PvsOenix R&D [https://pvsoenix.com/randd](#http-pvsoenix-com--randd); contribution done by [Sanjida Nusrat Ananna](#Sanjida-Nusrat-Ananna).
-This file describes the basic mathematical models of the parameter based photovoltaic cells in order to make flexible electricity.
-Models and Methods of making flexible electricity with a view to having a positive impact on environment by [reducing carbon emission](reducing-carbob-emission) instead of not eliminating it.
+This file describes the basic mathematical models of the parameter based photovoltaic cells in order to make flexible electricity- models and methods of making flexible electricity with a view to having a positive impact on environment by [reducing carbon emission](reducing-carbob-emission) instead of not eliminating it.
 [Continued...](#Continued...)
 ## The three parameter based PV models
 ```